Pair approximation for the $q$-voter model with independence on multiplex networks: Results and discussion

-In this section results of MC simulations of the mentioned $q$-voter models with independence on MNs with layers in the form of complex networks are presented and compared with predictions of the analytic approach based on the PA.
-Both layers have identical degree distributions.
-In particular, layers in the form of RRG, ERG and SF networks with various power law exponents $\gamma$, covering both homo- and heterogeneous networks are considered.
-The order parameter for the model is the magnetization $m=\frac{1}{N} \sum \limits_{i=1}^{N} s_i$.
-Simulations are performed under a reasonable condition $q\le \langle k\rangle$; if for a given node the degree within a layer is smaller than $q$ the whole neighborhood is assumed to form the $q$-lobby.
+In this section results of MC simulations of the mentioned $q$-voter models with independence on MNs with two layers in the form of complex networks are presented and compared with predictions of the analytic approaches based on the MFA and PA.
+Both layers have identical degree distributions $P(k)$ and mean degrees $\langle k\rangle$.
+In particular, layers in the form of RRG, ERG and SF networks with various power law exponents $\lambda$, covering both homo- and heterogeneous networks are considered.
+The order parameter for the model is the magnetization $m$ related to the concentration $c$ of nodes with spins with orientation up by $c=(1+m)/2$.
+Assumption that the $q$-lobbies are chosen without repetition imposes certain constraints on the parameters of the networks forming the layers of the MNs on which the model can be studied.
+In the case of RRGs the condition $k_{0}=\langle k\rangle \ge q$ is sufficient to fulfil this assumption.
+In the case of SF networks the sufficient condition is $k_{\rm min}\ge q$ which imposes a constraint on the minimum value of the mean degree of layers, $\langle k\rangle \ge \left(\lambda -1\right)q/\left(\lambda-2\right)$.
+In the case of ERGs nodes with degrees $k^{(A)}<q$ or $k^{(B)}<q$ are always present in the MN.
+In order not to distort the degree distribution by excluding such nodes from MC simulations it is assumed that in this case the whole neighborhood within the respective layer forms the $q$-lobby.
+In order to minimize the effect of such nodes on the numerical results only layers in the form of ERGs with $\langle k\rangle \gg q$ are considered.

+In general, numerical evolution of the models under consideration revealed existence of two phases: the PM phase with $m=0$ and the FM phase with $m \ne 0$ with continuous or discontinuous transition from the former to the latter with decreasing parameter $p$.
+The overall scenario of this transition for the models on all kinds of investigated MNs with a broad range of mean degrees of nodes, with both LOCAL\&AND and GLOBAL\&AND spin update rules is the same, only details such as the critical values of the control parameter $p$ differ.

+For small values of $q$, i.e., for $q=2,3$ in the case with LOCAL\&AND spin update rule and for $q=2$ in the case with GLOBAL\&AND spin update rule the transition from FM to PM phase with decreasing $p$ is continuous.
+In order to determine the possible universality class of this transition in Sec.\ \ref{sec42} results of MC simulations were performed of the models on MNs with given topology of layers and different numbers of nodes $N$ and with PM initial conditions with $m=0$.
+For a range of values of $p$ in the vicinity of the critical point time series of the instantaneous magnetization $\tilde{m} = N^{-1} \sum_{i=1}^N s_i$ were collected after initial transient.
+Next, the magnetization $m$, susceptibility $\chi$ and the fourth-order Binder cumulant $U_4$ were evaluated as functions of $p$,

+where $\langle \cdot \rangle_{t}$ denotes time average for a given realization of the MN network and $[\cdot]_{av}$ denotes averaging over different realizations of the MN network with given $N$ and degree distribution $P(k)$.
+The above quantities are expected to obey finite size scaling (FSS) relations analogous to those valid for equilibrium systems on complex heterogeneous networks \cite{Hong07},

+where $\tilde{p}(N)$ denotes the value of $p$ for which the susceptibility $\chi$ of the model on a network with $N$ nodes has a maximum value.